 Avoid too much alcohol and caffeine – which can dehydrate your skin – and guzzle plenty of water.

 Don’t forget to take a quality supplement to help ensure that you get the nutrients essential to healthy skin like vitamins A (good for cell division and keeping skin moist), C (which is linked to wrinkle prevention and elasticity) and E (helps repair damaged skin).

 Stress can make your skin more sensitive, triggering acne breakouts and other skin issues.
 So do whatever works for you to let off steam.
 Take a yoga class, go for a walk, call a friend – do what helps you keep stress levels in check.

 The more you expose yourself to the sun, the more prone you are to wrinkles and age spots.
 Protect yourself with a sunscreen that has an SPF of at least 15.
 Avoid the sun at its strongest hours and keep covered.
 You should never skip sunscreen – even in winter.

 Extra moisture can brighten your complexion and decrease the appearance of fine lines.
-Facial oils are big news now and rightly so – may of the new generation ones are 100% all natural and suited to all skin types.
-That’s right; using a facial oil won’t make you break out, it will heal and balance acne-prone skin.
+Facial oils are big news now and rightly so – many of the new generation ones are 100% all natural and suited to all skin types.
+That’s right; using a facial oil won’t make you break out, it will heal and balance breakout-prone skin.
 It’s absolutely worth adding one to your skincare regime if you haven’t already.

 Did you enjoy this?
 Here’s why stress could be sabotaging your skincare regime.
 This is how to eat your way to healthy skin and are you fatigued and wondering how to restore your skin’s glow? – Here’s how.